awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

    </configuration>
    ```

-1. Update `dotnet-core-tutorial.csproj` to include IIS middleware and include the `web.config` file in the output of `dotnet publish`\.
+1. Add `dotnet-core-tutorial.csproj`, which includes IIS middleware and includes the `web.config` file from the output of `dotnet publish`\.
 **Note**
 The following example was developed using \.NET Core Runtime 2\.0\.5\.
-You might need to modify the `TargetFramework` or the `Version` attribute values in the `PackageReference` elements to match the version of \.NET Core Runtime that you are using\.
+You might need to modify the `TargetFramework` or the `Version` attribute values in the `PackageReference` elements to match the version of \.NET Core Runtime that you are using in your custom projects\.\.
 **Example c:\\users\\username\\dotnet\-core\-tutorial\\dotnet\-core\-tutorial\.csproj**

    ```